Growing Bright and Beautiful Yellow Vegetables

 #7: Peas

 Growing peas in the Midwest feels like a race against time.
-Every harvest as summer approaches is win because when temperatures spike it likely means an end to more fresh peas, because the plants don’t like hot weather.
+As summer approaches and temperatures spike, it likely means an end to more fresh peas because the plants don’t like hot weather.

-I do love growing these yellow beauties from Seed Savers, Golden Sweet.
+I love growing these yellow beauties from Seed Savers, Golden Sweet.
 They are like little sparkling jewels hanging from the trellis.
-And like the yellow beans and cucumbers, they have the ease of harvest that yellow vegetables with light skins provide.
-Golden Sweet Peas are an excellent addition to any fresh salad or stir fry, or delicious eaten fresh off the vine.
+And like the yellow beans and cucumbers, they have the ease of harvest because you can see them so much better than green peas.
+These are an excellent addition to any fresh salad or stir fry, or delicious eaten fresh off the vine.

 #8: Sweet Peppers